Your Information & Me

 5. How We Store Your Information

 Personal data is stored securely in password-protected digital systems.
 We do not store paper records.
-We use reputable third-party services (such as Google Workspace, Zoom, Stripe, and SimplyMeet) to deliver services.
+We use reputable third-party services (such as Google Workspace, Zoom, Stripe, SimplyMeet, and Anthropic) to deliver services.
 These providers may store data outside the UK or EU (e.g., in the United States).
 Where this occurs, we rely on standard contractual clauses or equivalent safeguards to protect your data.

 Practitioners may keep brief factual session notes and relevant correspondence in secure, password-protected digital formats.
 Each practitioner is responsible for the security of their own records.